Athletic Coaching Education

-Athletic Coaching Education degree consists of a sequenced curriculum that focus on professional knowledge, sport-specific science, and pedagogical skills mixed with practicum experiences that provide students with several opportunities to learn and apply the principles and practices of coaching across a wide range of health, recreation, and performance based professions, as well as to develop professional networking and social skills.
+The athletic coaching education degree focuses on professional knowledge, sport-specific science and coaching skills mixed with experiences that allow students to learn and apply the principles and practices of coaching across a wide range of health, recreation, and performance based professions.
+It also helps students develop professional networking and social skills.

 Specific inquiries concerning the Athletic Coaching Education major should be directed to: